 The parish originated in 1870 as the Russo-Greek Chapel of Holy Trinity to serve the needs of the Russian and Greek Embassies.
 In 1895 it was re-organized as the Church of St Nicholas and the community began to flourish under the pastorate of Archpriest Alexander Hotovitsky, who began a vigorous campaign to raise funds to build a permanent church.
 In 1898 Bishop Tikhon (Belavin) arrived in New York, and in 1904, after the completion of construction of a new church on East 97th Street, he transferred the center of the Diocese from San Francisco to New York City, raising St Nicholas to the status of Cathedral.

-Church life in America was thrown into turmoil during and after the 1917 Communist revolution in Russia, and in the process, the government of the Soviet Union sued for ownership of all properties built with Tsarist funds abroad.
-It would only be in New York City that they would prevail and win control over the cathedral building in 1926.
-The dispossessed community, now re-organized as the Cathedral of the Holy Virgin Protection, would wait another 17 years before enough funds were raised to purchase the Olivet Memorial church on East 2nd Street, our present home.
+Church life in America was thrown into turmoil during and after the 1917 Bolshevik revolution in Russia, and in the process, the government of the militant atheist Soviet Union sued for ownership of all properties built with Tsarist funds abroad.
+It would only be in New York City that they would prevail and win control over the cathedral building on East 97th Street in 1926.
+The dispossessed community led by Archpriest Leonid Turkevich and others, re-organized as the Cathedral of the Holy Virgin Protection, and was greatly aided by the Episcopal Church which gave them use of St. Augustine Church at 105 Houston Street, a chapel of Trinity Episcopal Church Wall Street.
+After 17 years, they finally raised funds to purchase the Olivet Memorial German Reformed Church at 59 East 2nd Street, our present home.

 Liturgy and Worship